MmmCarter/CART253-Fall-2025-/topics/art-jam/response/art-jam-response.md

 In Anthony's code, he put numerous random variables to determine the colors of the eyelids, eyeballs, and background, using mousePressed () and mouseClicked () to make every operation delivers a unique visual shock.
 All parameters in draw () are all extremely detailed.
 The blinking of the eyelids adds realism to the work (line 194 - 198).

-I love this work so much that I've come up with some ideas for expanding it: If this eye could be paired with half a face, maybe it will become an more fantastical work.
+I love this work so much that I've come up with some ideas for expanding it: If this eye could be paired with half a face, maybe it will become an more fantastical work!

 ## Camelia Pitsilis
 >https://cameliapitsilis-lgtm.github.io/cart253/art-jam
 >https://github.com/cameliapitsilis-lgtm/cart253/tree/main/art-jam

+I really love the style of Camelia’s work!
+This pixel art style reminds me of the characters in Stardew Valley.
+Especially mousePressed () to put on or take off earring and necklace.
+The overall details of the figure are exceptionally clear, as if a selfie had been pixelated.
+The moveable eyes makes it appear more lifelike.

+In her code she used rect () exclusively in her facial drawing to achieve the pixel art style.
+Also the use of color is exceptionally masterful, employing varying shades of the same hue to create shadow effects that render the portrait more detailed and vivid.
+Functions for eyes’ movement and adornment of jewelry enhance its visual appeal and enjoyment.

+This is a truly perfect piece of artwork, one that I believe best captures the essence of a self-portrait.
+Very great job!